Avvir/avvir-javascript-client/README.md

 // TODO

+## Setup testing
+Add the following in the mocha template in the `Extra Mocha options` field `--require ./scripts/mocha_setup.js`

 ## Sample client code (Node)
 ```javascript
 // if you're writing code for the browser, instead of require use this import: